NIST Open Machine Translation 2015 Evaluation (OpenMT15)

-- LDC data license agreement (v2.2, updated October 8, 2014 - Additional training data as well as development set for the new genres (SMS/chat/CTS) are added.
+- LDC data license agreement (v2.3, updated December 8, 2014 - Catalog IDs were added to the last remaining training corpora who previously did not have any catalog ID.
 Those who signed the license do not have to resign the agreement but should work with the LDC to make sure they have the needed corpora.
 This means look at the updated license, determine which of the new corpora you would like to have, and put in a request to the LDC for those corpora.)

 - System description template

 - February 1, 2014: Initial evaluation plan available (will be updated periodically as more information is available)